Subaru Forester CVT Problems: What Owners Need to Know (2026)

 What are the most common Subaru Forester CVT problems?

-Which Subaru Forester years have the worst CVT problems?
+Which Subaru Forester years were included in the CVT warranty extension?

 Why does my Subaru Forester shudder at low speeds?